 Also Read: Mercedes-Benz pull plug on the X-Class

-The Mercedes-Benz X-Class hit UK dealerships in December 2017 but, up until this summer, was only available with Renault-Nissan’s 2.3-litre engine from the Nissan Navara.
+The Mercedes-Benz X-Class hit UK dealerships in December 2017 but, for the first nine months, was only available with Renault-Nissan’s 2.3-litre engine from the Nissan Navara.
 Available in power ratings of 161bhp (X220D) and 188bhp (X250D), the 2.3-litre outputs fail to produce hair-raising results, partly due to the colossal 2.2 tonne kerbweight.

 However, in the summer of 2018, Daimler installed the hugely anticipated 3.0-litre V6 (2,987cc, codenamed OM642) from the G-Wagon and GLC.
 The company also fitted a permanent 4-wheel drive system (4Matic) to improve stability and control, and stiffened the suspension for better performance.

 “We conducted comprehensive focus group testing in the early planning stages for the X-Class, and a V6 engine drew high interest and was clearly an attractive proposition” explains Blake Vincent, a spokesperson for Mercedes-Benz.